grysngrhm-tech/graham-devotional/docs/CURSOR.md

 1. **What you want**: Clear description of the feature
 2. **Where it goes**: Which files are involved
 3. **How it should look**: UI/UX expectations
-4. **Technical constraints**: PWA requirements, mobile support, etc.
+4. **Technical constraints**: Auth requirements, mobile support, etc.

 ### Example Prompts